mcfnord/rml/src/busto.md

 because I think it would do them a disservice.
 I do find, however, that Lindquist added the positions identified below for the reasons stated.

-I Homicide Division and Felony Division: Penner said that the Criminal Division of the PCPAO used to have 6 trial teams managed by a Chief Criminal Deputy and Asst.
-Chief
+<ul><li>Homicide Division and Felony Division: Penner said that the Criminal Division

-Criminal Deputy.
+of the PCPAO used to have 6 trial teams managed by a Chief Criminal Deputy and Asst.
+Chief Criminal Deputy.
 When Robnett resigned, Lindquist filled those positions and also created a Felony Division Chief.
 Farina noted that the PCPAO is an office of .220 employees, which became too big a load for Robnett, so Lindquist added a Felony Division Chief after she left.
 Then, as noted, Lindquist set up a homicide team, turned it into a Division and appointed Blinn as the Homicide Chief.
 As Division Chiefs, rather than Team Chiefs, the positions were not a part of the Guild bargaining unit and the incumbents lost the protection of the labor agreement.

-I Gang Team and Elder Abuse Unit.
-Greer said that gang cases used to be included in Team 1 (Robbery and Assaults).
-Lindquist said that he created the Gang Team to place
+<li>Gang Team and Elder Abuse Unit.
+Greer said that gang cases used to be included

-emphasis on those cases and to make sure someone was taking responsibility for them.
+in Team 1 (Robbery and Assaults).
+Lindquist said that he created the Gang Team to place emphasis on those cases and to make sure someone was taking responsibility for them.
 Greer echoed Lindquist’s rationale; he said he wanted to focus on gang cases, which became more significant when he filed the Hilltop Gang case.
 The unit was created when he needed help after